ecrc/hcorepp/docs/index.md

         export PKG_CONFIG_PATH=/path/to/install:$PKG_CONFIG_PATH
 ```

-Now you can use `pkg-config` executable to collect compiler and linker flags for Hcore++ or run the binaries under `/path/to/install/timing/`.
+Now you can use `pkg-config` executable to collect compiler and linker flags for Hcore++.

 # Quick Start